Meet Our People

 "To me, Ubuntu means acknowledgment of our interdependence, commitment to supporting each other and our communities, and trust in our shared knowledge and work."

-Jessica Whitley, MPH, is a senior project manager for Sharrelle Barber, ScD, MPH, at the Urban Health Collaborative.
+Jessica Whitley, MPH, is a senior project manager working alongside Sharrelle Barber, ScD, MPH, at the Urban Health Collaborative.
 Ms. Whitley previously worked as an epidemiologist with the Philadelphia Department of Public Health.

 She received her bachelor’s degree in Biological Sciences from Wellesley College and a Master of Public Health from Johns Hopkins Bloomberg School of Public Health.